 Revenue = Asset increase (debit) or Liability decrease (debit)

 Expense = Asset decrease (credit) or Liability increase (credit)

-Transactions (and certain other events) > Original Entries in Journals > Postings in Nominal (General) Ledger Chart of Accounts > End-of-Period Adjusting Entries > Preparation of Financial Statements, Tax Returns and Internal Accounting Reports > Closing Entries at End of Year
+Transactions (and certain other events) → Original Entries in Journals → Postings in General Ledger Chart of Accounts → End-of-Period Adjusting Entries → Preparation of Financial Statements, Tax Returns, and Internal Accounting Reports → Closing Entries at End of Year

-Debtors, stock and prepaid expenses are operating assets used in the profit making process.
-Creditors and accrued expenses payable are operating liabilities used in the profit making process.
+Accounts payable and accrued expenses payable are operating liabilities used in the profit-making process.